-Beef Bourguignon (aka Bœuf Bourgignon, Beef Burgundy, or Burgundy Beef Stew) is a traditional French beef stew featuring a generous amount of red wine, hence the word Burgundy in its name.
+Beef Bourguignon (aka Bœuf Bourgignon, Beef Burgundy, or Burgundy Beef Stew) is a traditional French beef stew featuring red wine, hence the name Burgundy (which is a wine making region in France and furthermore a type of French wine).
 Like any stew, there are countless ways to make it with slight variations in ingredients and preparation.

 - Time: I cut my beef a bit smaller, which cooks faster than the 3 hours stated in the original recipe.